Home Majors Horticulture

-Horticulture Degree
+Horticulture

 Students study plant cultivation, landscape design, greenhouse management, and the business operations of nurseries and garden centers.
 Graduates typically pursue careers as landscape managers, greenhouse operators, urban agriculture specialists, and horticultural consultants.
 The growing interest in sustainable landscaping and local food systems makes this a field with strong demand.

-What Horticulture Graduates Do
+What Horticulture graduates do

 Your career will likely begin with your hands in the soil.
 Many graduates start as landscaping and groundskeeping workers, spending their days installing irrigation systems, planting seasonal beds, and operating machinery to maintain large properties.
 With experience, you can advance to a first-line supervisor, where your focus shifts from doing the work to managing crews, bidding on jobs, and ensuring client satisfaction.
 Other graduates pursue agricultural management, running their own nursery or specialty crop farm.
 This path involves more business strategy, from analyzing crop yields and managing budgets to marketing your products.